celest-dev/website/docs/functions/data-types.md

 # Custom data type example

 Imagine you're working on an e-commerce application with an `Order` class defined in your codebase.
+In order to have Celest use that custom class, you need to place it in the `<Flutter_App>/celest/lib/models.dart` file.

 ```dart
 class Order {